David Fox

 In 2013, Andover attended its first Eastern Championships since the 1970s and placed fourth.
 In 2014, the team returned and placed fourth again.
 Following a two-year absence, Andover placed second at both the 2017 and 2018 Eastern Championships.
 2019 brought a historic achievement: Andover won its first Eastern Championship, the first New England team to do so.
 The team repeated this feat in 2020.
 After a third-place finish in 2022, Andover won its third Eastern title in 2023 and its fourth in 2024.

 Since 2012, Andover swimmers and divers have broken 323 National, Eastern, class, pool, meet, school, and New England records.
-In addition, Fox has guided 32 individual swimmers to 65 distinct All-American Awards.
+In addition, Fox has guided 35 individual swimmers to 76 distinct All-American Awards, and Andover swimmers have gone faster than the All-American "consideration" standard more than 227 times.

 With the opening of the Pan Athletic Center and the Christopher Lynn '66 Pool, Fox was able to combine the "varsity" and "junior varsity" teams and serve as the head coach for all 44 swimmers who wished to compete for the boys' team during the 2023-2024 season.

-In addition to coaching the team and teaching English--usually eleventh and twelfth graders with electives in philosophy and literature, critical theory, Don Quixote, The Wire, and Shakespeare, among others--Fox teaches Andover's year-long course in the history of art and visual culture, has just ended 17 years of living in a ninth-grade dormitory, and serves as the Director of Studies.
+In addition to coaching the team and teaching English--usually eleventh and twelfth graders with electives in philosophy and literature, critical theory, Don Quixote, The Wire, and Shakespeare, among others--Fox teaches Andover's year-long course in the history of art and visual culture, completed 17 years of living in a ninth-grade dormitory, and served as the Director of Studies.
 In 2017, the Trustees of Phillips Academy awarded Fox the Frederick W. Beinecke Teaching Foundation, an honor he retains permanently.

 Fox holds degrees from Bates College and Harvard University.